SoaringMoon/WaifuNetwork/Archive/Threads/Actuators for waifu movement.md

 # 121
 >>8271
 I'll tell you in a spoiler.
-It may or may not be off topic to the forum. [spoiler]Test[/spoiler]
+It may or may not be off topic to the forum. %%Test%%

 # 122
 >>8271
-[spoiler]It's a my little pony robo-wAIfu.
+%%It's a my little pony robo-wAIfu.
 Many anons that I love seriously need one and would spend thousands of dollars to have/build one.
 Other aspects of the project (voice, behavior) are nearly complete by other anons, and in development as we speak.
-Someone or some people need to build it eventually, and I think I fit the bill.[/spoiler]
+Someone or some people need to build it eventually, and I think I fit the bill.%%

 # 123
 >>8295